Chronic/Pain Conditions >> RT3 Problem

 Medicines Two Choices for You

 A Holistic Chiropractor who is well versed in checking for RT3 problems will always have a simple solution.
-Dr. Huntoon is well versed and has the solution.
+Dr. Huntoon is well versed and has that solution.

 Utilizing a TBM Technique, the testing and correcting takes less than a minute and involves reactivating the normal T1 to T4 to T3 mechanism and turning off the RT3 mechanism.
 Once this is done, making sure to support the normal physiology of the thyroid with thyroid supporting supplementation and by clearing the trapped emotion that created the RT3 problem to begin with is necessary, otherwise, the pattern can return.